estebanreyl/accelerated-container-image/cmd/convertor/builder/ToTest.md

-Things to add unit tests for:

-# Convert

-# End to End
--> This involves quite a bit of mocking so I am unsure we'll get to it but in general it would involve mocks for:
-- Fetcher
-- Resolver
-- Pusher
-- Database
-- Commit, Apply, Create

-Its probably better to add some form of integration tests instead as this is quite a bit of requirements and its so much mocking it kind of defeats much of the purpose when integration is totally possible.

-# Builder
- We could test builder with a simple mock builder, one to confirm the flow works as expected, maybe tries multiple orders for the channel completions.
-Not that many functions to mock and overall straightforward I think.

-# builder_engine
- 3 functions to test
- - uploadManifestAndConfig
- - getBuilderEngineBase -- Done
- - isGzipLayer -- Started
- All three seem straightforward but do require some level of mocking

-# builder_utils -> Start with this one
-- fetch -> Mock fetcher, seems simple enough - Covered by fetchManifest and fetchConfig
-- fetchManifest -> Mock fetcher , return both list and manifest type - Started
-- fetchConfig -> Mock fetcher with returning config - Started
-- downloadLayer -> Actually creates a folder, probably not unit testable
-- writeConfig -> Writes file not really unit testable
-- getFileDesc -> More io, not unit testable
-- uploadBlob -> Pusher, unit testable with mock pusher
-- uploadBytes -> Pusher, unit testable with mock pusher
-- buildArchiveFromFiles -> More io, not unit testable
-- addFileToArchive -> More io, not unit testable

-# fastoci_builder
-- Tons of mocking to get any tests running here, probably not worth it, should be integration tested anyway without much problem with a local registry

-# overlaybd_builder
-- Tons of mocking to get any tests running here, probably not worth it, should be integration tested anyway without much problem with a local registry
+This PR is meant to add some unit testing for some of the core portions of the userspace conversion.
+I have added some notes below on the added tests and notes on the remaining tests.

+## builder_engine
+ - uploadManifestAndConfig -> Added test
+ - getBuilderEngineBase -> Added test
+ - isGzipLayer -> Added Test

+## builder_utils.go
+- fetch - Covered by fetchManifest and fetchConfig
+- fetchManifest -> Added test
+- fetchConfig -> Added test
+- fetchManifestAndConfig -> Seemed unecessary
+- downloadLayer -> TODO
+- writeConfig -> TODO
+- getFileDesc -> Added test
+- uploadBlob -> Added test
+- uploadBytes -> Added test
+- buildArchiveFromFiles -> TODO
+- addFileToArchive -> TODO

+## builder.go
+- build -> Added test

+## overlaybd_builder.go
+- uploadBaseLayer -> TODO
+- checkForConvertedLayer -> TODO
+- storeConvertedLayer -> TODO
+I am not currenly sure how best to add the remaining functions due to their use of the overlaybd binaries.
+In the near term these should be covered by unit tests but leaving as a future work item.

+## fastoci_builder.go
+Similar problem to above.
+Leaving for later.

+## End to End tests
+- The existing CI seems like the best place to add end to end tests.
+TBD.

+# Introduced Tools
+Tests for the userspace convertor are not particularly simple to make, if only because they require a lot of setup and work on both the filesystem and remote sources.
+To help with this I have introduced a few tools to help with testing.

+## local Remotes
+This is an abstraction to interact with a local registry.
+The registry itself supports fetching, resolving, and pushes.
+See the local_registry.go file for more info.
+Along with this there is a mocks/registry folder which allows us to load stored images into the local registry for testing for now I've kept the added images small and restricted to hello-world but more can be added easily.

+# Filesystem interactivity
+test_utils.go introduces RunTestWithTempDir which is a helper emulating the snapshotter tests that allows us to run a test with a temporary directory.
+This is useful for testing the filesystem interactions of several of the functions.

+# Other
+Theres also a small bugfix to builder to remove a small contention issue found while testing.